Animenosekai/translate/README.md

 This project is licensed under the GNU Affero General Public License v3.0 License - see the [LICENSE](LICENSE) file for details

+### Dataset
+All of the datasets are the result of my searches, computation and sometimes translation.

+Please ask me if you want to use them in another project.

+(`_languages_name_to_code_international.json` comes from Google Translate translations (fixed by me sometimes) which took about 8 to 10 hours of work to get it done)

 ## Acknowledgments

 * Thanks to @NawtJ0sh for giving me the way to add Microsoft Bing Translate